sarnold/timew-addons-sum/README.rst

 What is this thing?
 -------------------

-This is a DID-compliant Software User Manual in reStructuredText_.
+This is a DID-compliant `Software User Manual`_ in reStructuredText_.
 The repo contains the following items:

-* A DID-compliant SUM (draft) using all the required DID sections
+* A DID-compliant SUM for timew-addons_ using all the required DID sections
-* A Data Item Descripttion for a Software User Manual (SUM) (in ASCII text format)
+* A Data Item Description for a Software User Manual (SUM) (in ASCII text format)
 * A sample title-page, logo, and system diagram
 * Python source for the system diagram